 INDES 391 Lighting for Interiors • 5 Cr.

-Introduces lighting design for interior environments.
-Students explore human visual perception, the properties of electric light and daylight, including light source technology and terminology, an overview of energy issues as they relate to lighting, and visual communication of architectural lighting design.
-The course applies architectural lighting design processes and principles to specific interior design problems.
-Either INDES191 or INDES391 may be taken for credit, not both.
-Prerequisite: Acceptance to the program or permission of the instructor.
+Introduction to lighting design for interior environments.
+This class explores the properties of electric light and daylight and its relationship to human visual perception, with focus on lighting terminology, technology, energy code requirements, and the visual communication of architectural lighting design.
+This course will walk through the schematic architectural lighting design process and principles as applied to specific interior design challenges.
+Prerequisite: Acceptance to the program or permission of instructor.